Workforce Planning Guide: Definition, Process, Strategies

 - Diversity Metrics: These metrics evaluate the composition of the workforce in terms of diversity, including aspects like gender, ethnicity, age, and other demographic factors.
 They are crucial for understanding and promoting diversity and inclusion within the organization.

-Strategic Workforce Planning Models
+What Are Strategic Workforce Planning Models?

 The HCMI model consists of eight steps.
 It addresses workforce-related questions, followed by scenario analysis and macro (management input) and micro (line manager input) demand forecasting.
-It also includes internal and external supply modeling, gap analysis between demand and supply, and the development of a workforce action plan.

 In contrast, the OPM model follows a five-step process.
-It starts by setting a strategic direction linked to the agency’s broader plans.
+It starts by setting a strategic direction linked to broader plans.
 The second step involves analyzing the workforce and identifying skill gaps.
-Developing and implementing an action plan comes next, focusing on strategies like recruitment and training and ensuring that resources are well coordinated.

 Effective Management of Skills and Knowledge